Functional Safety Services

-- Increased safety: The most obvious benefit of functional safety is increased safety.
+- The most obvious benefit of functional safety is increased safety.
 By ensuring that a product or system operates correctly, even under abnormal conditions, functional safety helps to reduce the risk of accidents, injuries, and fatalities.

-- Reduced liability: Functional safety also helps to reduce liability for manufacturers, designers, and operators of products and systems.
+- Functional safety also helps to reduce liability for manufacturers, designers, and operators of products and systems.
 By complying with safety standards and regulations, they can demonstrate that they have taken steps to ensure the safety of their products, which can help to reduce the risk of legal action.

-- Improved reliability: Functional safety standards require thorough testing and validation of systems, which can help to identify and eliminate potential defects and faults.
+- Functional safety standards require thorough testing and validation of systems, which can help to identify and eliminate potential defects and faults.
 This leads to improved reliability, as well as reduced downtime and maintenance costs.

-- Competitive advantage: Compliance with functional safety standards can also provide a competitive advantage for manufacturers and suppliers, as it demonstrates their commitment to safety and quality, which can be a differentiating factor in the marketplace.
+- Compliance with functional safety standards can also provide a competitive advantage for manufacturers and suppliers, as it demonstrates their commitment to safety and quality, which can be a differentiating factor in the marketplace.

 Functional safety extends to the use of electronic and other types of systems to mitigate risk for a process, typically accomplished through equipment with sensory, logic, and acting elements.
 These systems can include calculations and analysis involving Performance Levels (PLs), Safety Integrity Levels (SILs), Failure Modes and Effects Analysis (FMEA), the IEC/EN 62061 and ISO 13849, IEC 61508 and IEC 61511 standards, and more.